Inmarsat-Design/inmarsat-developer-pack/README.md

 ### Assets

-Logos, fonts and some icons that we have used in our examples are provided as assets in this project.
-And any new assets should follow the guidelines set out in the design system.
-More designer assets assets are available in the [imagery](https://github.com/Inmarsat-Design/imagery) and (sketch-file)[https://github.com/Inmarsat-Design/sketch-file] repos.
+Fonts and some icons/logos that we have used in our examples are provided as assets in this project.
+For more designer assets and info on how to contribute, visit the [imagery](https://github.com/Inmarsat-Design/imagery) and [sketch-file](https://github.com/Inmarsat-Design/sketch-file) repos.

 ## Licensing